-With the generous support of a grant from the Helios Education Foundation, the Office of Student Success is able to provide assistance to UT students in various ways.
-Once a student has been identified as being part of the Helios Scholars Program, we provide support from the transition to UT through the student’s graduation.
+With the generous support of a grant from the Helios Education Foundation, the office of Student Transition and Persistence is able to provide assistance to UT students in various ways.
+Once a student has been identified as being part of the Helios Scholars program, we provide support from the transition into UT through to the student’s graduation.
 The services and scholarships available to students vary from student-to-student within the Helios Scholars Program and change as they progress through their degrees.

 - Being a Florida resident

-- Being members of minority groups and/or first generation college students
+- Being members of underrepresented populations and/or first generation college students

 - Being one of 65 majors that relate to science, technology, education or mathematics; or are undeclared.

-What are the different components of the Helios Scholars Program?
+What are the different programmatic components of the Helios/Success Scholars program?

 - Connection to a peer mentor called a SPEAR (Spartan Peer Educating About Resources)

 - Opportunities to participate in faculty lunch-and-learns to connect with faculty outside of the classroom